seaube/vscode-clang-format/README.md

 Notable differences:

+* Extension settings are under the `clangformat` scope.
+This is partly to make this extension not collide with [xaverh/vscode-clang-format](https://github.com/xaverh/vscode-clang-format) and to match the extension name which cannot be `clang-format` due to [microsoft/vscode-docs#5584](https://github.com/microsoft/vscode-docs/issues/5584).
-* `clang-format.{language}.enabled` setting is removed.
+* `clangformat.{language}.enabled` setting is removed.
 Instead we recommend using [Language Specific Editor Settings](https://code.visualstudio.com/docs/getstarted/settings#_language-specific-editor-settings).
 * More languages supported

 This extension allows you to format your code with [Clang-Format](http://clang.llvm.org/docs/ClangFormat.html).
 It can be configured with a config file named `.clang-format` within the working folder or a parent folder.
 Configuration see: <http://clang.llvm.org/docs/ClangFormatStyleOptions.html>